Back to top

 British Sign Language

 British Sign Language (BSL) is used by approximately 150,000 people in the UK.
 Learning BSL is a powerful skill which allows you to communicate with d/Deaf colleagues, friends and family.
-Now, with the historic passing of the BSL Bill in the UK Parliament in 2022, BSL is more visible and celebrated than ever before.
+Now, with the historic passing of the BSL Act in the UK Parliament in 2022, BSL is more visible and celebrated than ever before.

 Search British Sign Language Courses

-Our face-to-face BSL courses are taught exclusively by d/Deaf tutors (with our hearing tutor only teaching our online courses) and we make sure to blend the learning of signs with Deaf Awareness as well as some knowledge of d/Deaf history and culture.
+Our BSL courses are taught largely by a team of deaf tutors and we make sure to blend the learning of signs with Deaf Awareness as well as some knowledge of deaf history and culture.

 Courses are non-accredited, so there are no exams – and tutors work hard to make sure you learn in a fun and social environment.
 No formal qualifications or previous experience is required for our BSL Beginners 1 and Introductory courses, just an interest in BSL and a willingness to have a go!

 If you need more information, want to discuss levels and course content, or wish to enrol, you can visit our Learning Centres in-person, call our FREEphone Enrolment Line or email us on the details listed below.

-• 0800 988 0308
+- 0800 988 0308

-• adult.learning@leics.gov.uk
+- adult.learning@leics.gov.uk

-• If you need help with your choice of learning, training, career, work and life goals, please book an appointment with one of our Learning and Work Advisors who can provide free, 1:1, impartial advice.
+- If you need help with your choice of learning, training, career, work and life goals, please book an appointment with one of our Learning and Work Advisors who can provide free, 1:1, impartial advice.

 Our British Sign Language Courses